pokiebob/APCSFinalProject/README.md

 - Tower images shown in displayed stats
 - Stopped using hand cursor
 - Modified sniper bullet velocity and increased balloon hit box to compensate for sniper missing balloons on occasion

+6/8: Cyrus
+- Created BombTower and Bomb classes and added it to menu
+- Bombs deal splash damage to surrounding balloons
+- Tower stats displayed when dragging tower
+- Display tower stats modified to include level